Fulham have tonight confirmed the appointment of former Watford boss Slavisa Jokanovic as their new head coach.

 Fulham chairman Shahid Khan said tonight in a statement:

-“I am extremely proud to announce that Slaviša Jokanovi? will be joining Fulham as our First Team Head Coach.
+“I am extremely proud to announce that Slaviša Jokanovic will be joining Fulham as our first team head coach.

 “We considered many quality candidates for what we considered to be one of the best positions in football, and I personally interviewed most of them.